NVIDIA/TensorRT-LLM/_sources/advanced/executor.md.txt

 The `Result` class holds the result for a given request.
 It contains a Boolean parameter called `isFinal` that indicates if this is the last `Result` that will be returned for the given request id.
 It also contains the generated tokens.
 If the request is configured with `streaming = false` and `numReturnSequences = 1`, a single response will be returned, the `isFinal` Boolean will be set to `true` and all generated tokens will be included in the `outputTokenIds`.
 If `streaming = true` and `numReturnSequences = 1` is used, a `Result` will include one or more tokens (depending on the request `returnAllGeneratedTokens` parameter) except the last result and the `isFinal` flag will be set to `true` for the last result associated with this request.

 The request `numReturnSequences` parameter controls the number of output sequences to generate for each prompt.
 When this option is used, the Executor will return at least `numReturnSequences` responses for each request, each containing one Result.
-The `sequenceIndex` attribute of the `Result` class indicates the index of the generated sequence in the result (`0 <= sequenceIndex < numReturnSequences`).
+In beam search (`beamWidth > 1`), the number of beams to be returned will be limited by `numReturnSequences` and the `sequenceIndex` attribute of the `Result` class will always be zero.
+Otherwise, in sampling (`beamWidth = 1`), the `sequenceIndex` attribute indicates the index of the generated sequence in the result (`0 <= sequenceIndex < numReturnSequences`).
 It contains a Boolean parameter called `isSequenceFinal` that indicates if this is the last result for the sequence and also contains a Boolean parameter `isFinal` that indicates when all sequences for the request have been generated.
 When `numReturnSequences = 1`, `isFinal` is identical to `isSequenceFinal`.

 Here is an example that shows how a subset of 3 responses might look like for `numReturnSequences = 3`: